 Montana: Grant-Kohrs Ranch National Historic Site

 Not only is Montana a great state for low-cost camping spots, it’s home to the Grant-Kohrs Ranch National Historic Site.
-The ranch house was the center of a cattle empire once spanning 10 million acres.
-It now honors America’s cattleman.
+The ranch house was the center of a cattle empire once spanning 10 million acres, and it’s now a museum that honors America’s cattleman.

 Nebraska: Homestead National Monument of America

-The Homestead Act of 1862 spurred people of all backgrounds to head to the frontier to claim land.
-Follow the Quilt Trail to discover the meaning behind popular quilt patterns made by thrifty women readying their families for the journey west.
-Or visit the Palmer-Epard Cabin and imagine what life was like living in its one room with 10 children.
+The Homestead Act of 1862 spurred people of all backgrounds to head to the frontier to claim land, and Nebraska’s Homestead National Monument of America honors their journey into the west.
+Follow the Quilt Trail to discover the meaning behind popular quilt patterns made by thrifty women readying their families for the journey west, or visit the Palmer-Epard Cabin and imagine what life was like living in its one room with 10 children.

 Nevada: Great Basin National Park